Care of the Mouth After a Root Canal

 Here are some important things to remember:

 - It is not unusual to still have some discomfort for a while even though there is no living pulp tissue inside the tooth.
 There are nerve endings in the ligaments that attach the tooth to the bone and these are usually the source of any pain or discomfort after you have a root canal.
 Take your pain medication as prescribed for the rest of the day.Tomorrow should you still be experiencing pain continue with the pain medication.
 After that, any lingering discomfort should be handled by taking Motrin, Advil or Tylenol provided you do not have any medical condition or allergy that prevents you from taking these.
-You can take 800mg of Motrin 4 times a day for 2 days (only Motrin, not Advil or Tylenol ).
-This is 4 tablets at 200 mg each.
-Be sure to check the dosage on the bottle.
+Take all medicine as prescribed.
+Refer to the Pain Management Handout if you have pain or discomfort.

 - After a 3 or 4 days if your tooth is still sore when chewing you might need a bite adjustment.
 You should call the office and we will fit you that day.